 We are committed to responding to the needs and interests of our faculty; if there is a particular subject or issue that you would like to see addressed, contact Paul Martin, Director, Center for Teaching and Learning or call the center at (414) 288-0263.

 The center offers one-on-one consulting with faculty on teaching related topics.
 Faculty and adjuncts can schedule a confidential, one-on-one appointment to discuss any issue about their teaching.

 Likewise, faculty can request an observation of a classroom teaching session with a consultation follow up for written feedback.
 We can also assist with interpreting and responding to course-evaluation feedback.

 Any topic, from implementing high impact practices in your courses (such as service learning, undergraduate research, and writing intensive courses) to documenting results of changes made in teaching we are available to assist.
-For more information on scheduling a consultation, please contact Dr. Shaun Longstreet.
+For more information on scheduling a consultation, pleasecontact Paul Martin, Director, Center for Teaching and Learning.

 The center is available to work with faculty and departments as they reflect, assess, and develop, realign and redesign their undergraduate curriculum.

 We would be glad to help stakeholders define program goals and determine where they are introduced, reinforced and assessed throughout the undergraduate curriculum.